ravivyas84/go-blog/posts/mistakes-to-avoid-when-scaling-your-business.md

 Having a possible future org structure/chart greatly speeds ups hiring as you know what roles you may need in the future.
 Once the roles are defined, you can start scouting for talent so that you are ahead of the requirements and spend time with them.

-Unless you do this, you can’t be in an “always be hiring” mode
+Unless you do this, you can't be in an “always be hiring" mode

 ### 5.3 Not Projecting finances